 Data backup directory

-The data backup directory and the file types saved in each directory are as follows:
+The directories created by the data backup feature at the backup destination and the file types saved in each directory are as follows:

 data_backup_dest